 At no time before did the federal government’s role become larger, or more controversial, than Congress’ 2002 reauthorization of ESEA, also known as No Child Left Behind.
 This bipartisan law imposed new testing, reporting, and accountability requirements on states, which they begrudgingly implemented to keep federal K-12 education dollars flowing into state coffers.

 The Every Student Succeeds Act (ESSA) is the latest reauthorization of the Elementary and Secondary Education Act and borrows from the No Child Left Behind blueprint.
-President Barak Obama signed ESSA into law in December 2015, and the Trump administration is responsible for its implementation.
+President Barack Obama signed ESSA into law in December 2015.
+The Trump administration, specifically Secretary of Education Betsy DeVos, is responsible for its implementation.

 While ESSA is an improvement over No Child Left Behind, it continues to give the federal government a sizable presence in state accountability efforts.
-The federal government’s growing financial and ideological encroachment into public education, by Republicans and Democrats alike, invites the kind of centralization of public schooling almost universally feared by the Founding Fathers and wisely resisted by subsequent generations of American citizens.
+The federal government’s growing financial and ideological encroachment into public education, by Republicans and Democrats alike, invites the kind of centralization of public schooling wisely resisted by generations of Americans.

-- During the 2016-17 school year, North Carolina school districts used federal funds to support 12,302 public school employees, or 7 percent of all district school personnel in the state.
+- During the 2018-19 school year, North Carolina public schools used federal funds to support 12,424 public school employees, or 6.75 percent of all district school personnel in the state.